 REQ-FL_MGMT-01: A ML training function supporting FL should enable a MnS consumer to request for training in consideration of energy information based selection criteria of FL clients.

 REQ-FL_MGMT-02: The 3GPP management system should have a capability allowing an MLTrainingFunction acting as the FL Server to select FL clients based on consumer’s requirements on renewable energy source availability.

 REQ-FL_MGMT-03: The 3GPP management system should have a capability allowing an MLTrainingFunction acting as the FL Server to select FL clients based on consumer’s requirements on renewable energy usage percentage.

-REQ-FL_MGMT-04: The 3GPP management system should have a capability allowing an MLTrainingFunction acting as the FL Server to select FL clients based on consumer’s requirements on carbon emission of FL client.5.1.1.5.3 Possible solutions
+REQ-FL_MGMT-04: The 3GPP management system should have a capability allowing an MLTrainingFunction acting as the FL Server to select FL clients based on consumer’s requirements on carbon emission of FL client.

+5.1.1.5.3 Possible solutions

 It is proposed to add these criteria of renewable energy availability, renewable energy percentage and carbon emission information as optional attributes in FLClientSelectionCriteria <<dataType>> defined in clause 7.4.22.2 of TS 28.105 [4] to be able to use them as a criteria for selecting the FL clients by the FL server for collaboratively training a ML model in federated learning.